JustinPattek/Digin/README.md

 The Set Up:
 </h2>
 To start the game, you take a bunch of cards that you like and shuffle them in a pile.
-<p>This will be the Map.
+<br>This will be the Map.
-<p>Each player begins the game with their character card on the field in a fair space in front of them.
+<br>Each player begins the game with their character card on the field in a fair space in front of them.
-<p>Each player also begins with their hand consisting of 1 bomb card, and 3 coins and 1 rock.
+<br>Each player also begins with their hand consisting of 1 bomb card, and 3 coins and 1 rock.
-<p>Each player rolls to see who goes first and the turn order is set from there.
+<br>Each player rolls to see who goes first and the turn order is set from there.

 <h3>
 A typical turn consists of
 </h3>
 <ul>
 <li>If you have any cards you would like to equip to your character, you may do so.
-<p>Only 1 equipment at a time.
+<br>Only 1 equipment at a time.
 You can also unequip stuff during this phase.
-<p>(When you do you take the card that was on your character already, if there was one, and put it in your hand)
+<br>(When you do you take the card that was on your character already, if there was one, and put it in your hand)
 <li>You roll the die.
-<p>(If a character has whiskey, he/she moves now and can look at the card they land on)
+<br>(If a character has whiskey, he/she moves now and can look at the card they land on)
 <li>You move your character card the appropriate amount of spaces in any direction (north, south, east or west) except diagonally.
 <li>You can then look at the Map card that you land on, do what it says (the pick-up effect) and take the card and swap it with one in your hand
-<p>(including that card)
+<br>(including that card)
 <li>You don't have to look at the card you land on.
 <li>If you land on a space where someone already occupies you can use your Offensive equipment card on them.
 </ul>